mattermost/mattermost-plugin-msteams/docs/azure_setup.md

 5. Navigate to **Certificates & secrets** in the left pane.

 6. Click on **New client secret**.
-Then click on **Add**, and copy the new secret on the bottom right corner of the screen.
+Enter the description and click on **Add**.
+After the creation of the client secret, copy the new secret value, not the secret ID.
 We'll use this value later in the Mattermost admin console.

 ![image](https://user-images.githubusercontent.com/77336594/226332268-93b8fa85-ba5b-4fcc-938b-ca8d642b8521.png)